Check out our Nicole Kidman photo gallery.

 Nicole married country singer Keith Urban in 2006.
 Their daughter, Sunday Rose, was born in 2008.

 As time progresses, we'll have more info about Nicole Kidman here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.